jpommerening/release-station/bower_components/laxar-popup-widget/README.md

 The style of the icon is determined by the theme.

 ### 7. Forced Close of the Popup (forcedClose)
-*R7.1* If the popup is closed by the close icon or the ESC key, a configured action MUST be triggered.
+*R7.1* If the popup is closed by the close icon or the ESC key or a backdrop click, a configured action MUST be triggered.
 The event MUST include the DOM ID which was used to create the popup.

 ### 8. Providing a Content Area (content)